 We define consequences as the natural and logical responses to actions.
+We do not use the term "punishment"

-Use consequences according to what needs to be done to help the child to learn to behave differently and put things right.
+We use consequences according to what needs to be done to help the child to learn to behave differently and put things right.
 At Wellington we have consistency of approach, not outcome.